enix/helm-charts/charts/eck-exporter/README.md

 We wanted to provide the same experience as installing a full-fledged and well packaged exporter, with all prometheus-operator facilities ready in seconds.
 It's also better for continuous improvement and testing, as it's a convenient platform to receive contributions on.
 Should this project evolve to a dedicated codebase — whatever the reason would be — we'll be able to offer a clear and smooth transition to existing users.

-> How do you manage GVK version bumps in ECK's CRDs?
+> How do you manage GVR version bumps in ECK's CRDs?

 Great question...
 To be answered when the need arises 😅